anaguerraabaroa/ProfileCards/README.md

 - Generator card page
 - Collapsable design sections: colour palettes, personal data form and create profile card
 - Control patterns on form inputs
-- Paint data on card while it is being filled
+- Render data on card while it is being filled
 - Keep data on LocalStorage
 - Reset button to remove data from design sections, card and LocalStorage
 - Send data to APIRest and get a link with filled profile card